Swindon railway station: History

 With the railway passing through the town in early 1841, the Goddard Arms public house in Old Swindon was used as a railway booking office in lieu of a station.
 Tickets purchased included the fare for a horse-drawn carriage to the line at the bottom of the hill.

 Swindon railway station opened in 1842 with construction of the GWR's engineering works continuing.
 Until 1895, every train stopped here for at least 10 minutes to change locomotives.
-Swindon station hosted the first recorded railway refreshment rooms, divided according to class.
+The station housed the first recorded railway refreshment rooms, divided according to class.
 Swindonians, for a time, were eminently proud that even the current King and Queen of the time had partaken of refreshments there.
-The station in 1842 was built of three storeys, with the refreshment rooms on the ground floor, the upper floors comprising the station hotel and lounge.
+The station was built of three storeys, with the refreshment rooms on the ground floor, the upper floors comprising the station hotel and lounge.
 Until 1961, when Swindon Town station closed, the station was known as Swindon Junction.

+20th century

 The original building was demolished in 1972, with today's modern station and office block erected on the site.

 The Travel Centre (booking office) at Swindon was APTIS-equipped by the end of October 1986, making it one of the first stations with the ticketing system which was eventually found across the UK at all staffed British Rail stations by the end of the 1980s.

+21st century

-On 2 June 2003 Platform 4 opened.
-Prior to this all westbound trains had used Platform 3 and eastbound services Platform 1.
+On 2 June 2003, platform 4 opened.
+Prior to this all westbound trains had used platform 3 and eastbound services platform 1.
 Services terminating or starting here on the lines to Westbury via Chippenham and Gloucester use platform 2, a west-facing inset bay.

+In August 2014, Network Rail completed the redoubling of the track between Swindon and Kemble in order to improve services between London and Cheltenham/Gloucester, and to allow for maintenance work in the Severn Tunnel by diverting Swansea services via Gloucester.
+When originally laid in 1842 the line was double-track throughout, but some 12+1/4 mi of the second track were removed in 1968/69.

+An electrification programme for the Great Western Main Line was proposed in 2009 but encountered delays; services powered from 25kV AC overhead lines began to run through Swindon, towards Paddington and Bristol Parkway, at the end of 2018.
+The lines to Cheltenham/Gloucester and to Chippenham are not electrified.